next-multilingual/next-multilingual/README.md

 > ⚠️ Note that if you change `pageTitle`, this means that the URL will change.
 Since those changes are happening in `next.config.js`, like any Next.js config change, the server must be restarted to see the changes in effect.
 The same applies if you change the folder structure since the underlying configuration relies on this.

-If you want to have a directory without any pages, you can still localize it by creating an `index.<locale>.properties` files (where `locale` are the locales you support).
+If you want to have a directory without any pages, you can still localize it by creating an `index.<locale>.properties` file (where `locale` are the locales you support).
 We don't really recommend this as this will make URL paths longer which goes against SEO best practice.
 But the option remains in case it is necessary.

-#### What do messages file look like?
+#### What do message files look like?

-You can always look into the [example](./example) too see messages files in action, but here is a sample that could be used on the homepage:
+You can always look into the [example](./example) to see message files in action, but here is a sample that could be used on the homepage:

 ```properties
 # Homepage title (will not be used as a URL segment)